 Low carbs: Simple sugars and processed carbs should be avoided or limited.
 This includes any flour product.
 The fine grind makes absorption quick, and spikes your blood sugar which increases Insulin and promotes weight gain.
 Good fats such as olive oil and coconut oil are fine in sensible amounts.
 Eat a rainbow of organic vegetables and just enough protein. ...Read more

 Diet: It depends.
-It's not fasting for sure!
-You will need to work with a dietitian to get one established for you.
+It's not fasting for sure! you will need to work with a dietitian to get one established for you.
 If you are overweight, it is one, if you are normal weight person, it is different.
 There are many ada diets but again, each one needs to be individually tailored to your needs. ...Read more

 Absolutely!: Diabetics are at increased risk for developing many other diseases and should follow a strict diet of meat, fish, non-starchy vegetables, nuts, olives, seeds.
 Diabetics should moderate intake of fruits, grains (oats, wheat, etc), and baked goods.
 Diabetics should avoid pasta, cereals, sugar, and artificial sweeteners. ...Read moreSee 33 more doctor answers

 Healthy Lifestyle: Fad diets and some juice diets can be associated with health risks.
 A healthy lifestyle with a balance of fruits, vegetables, grains, proteins & fats is best.
 You will be missing out on important nutrients if you only drink juice.
 Juice may be high in vitamins but is mostly sugar.
 This much sugar will have an effect on your blood glucose levels & how much Insulin is needed to control it. ...Read moreSee 2 more doctor answers

 Several small meals: You should visit the hospital dietitian which is usually free of charge.
 Most diabetic should eat several small meals during the day with a total carbs 260 g, however this will change dependent upon how bad your blood sugar is running and your weight, your height, and your activities. ...Read more